How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 - Do this about three times to five times.

 - You don’t want to wedge your clay too many times because you’re using water with this technique.
-If you introduce too much water into the clay, it can soften the clay making it mushy and merely impossible to make anything.
+If you introduce too much water into the clay, it can soften it, making it mushy and impossible to make anything.

 Using 3 pounds (1.4 kg) of clay to blend these two colors together with the Wheel Wedge.

-Wheel Wedging took only a few minutes and 4 times towering up the clay to blend pretty well.
+Wheel Wedging took only a few minutes and 4 times, working up the clay to blend pretty well.

 5) A Pug Mill

 Having a Pugmill is a wonderful alternative to hand wedging, but this luxury comes at a price.
-A good Pugmill costs anywhere from three thousand to six thousand US Dollars depending on the size and bells and whistles it has.
+A good Pugmill costs anywhere from 3,000 to 6,000 US Dollars, depending on its size and bells and whistles.

-When I used a pugmill in class and I liked it.
+When I used a pugmill in class, I liked it.
 You do have to be careful not to add too much or too little water.
-Because I recycle clay a lot I will be keeping my eye out for one in the future.
+Because I recycle clay a lot, I will keep an eye out for one in the future.
 I love the convenience of it.

 Pugmills do have to be cleaned often, especially if you use different clay bodies, but it’s still worth it.